 Traditional pen & pencil methods can produce only analog data.
 This cannot, however, be used by computing algorithms (or at least without making the entire process a lot more complex).
-Today every organization is interested in streamlining its processes, making the ability to analyze a wide spectrum of essential.
+Today in industry 4.0 every organization is interested in streamlining its processes, making the ability to analyze a wide spectrum of essential.
 Therefore capturing digitized information produced during processes execution is crucial to enable the full potential of techniques, like Machine Learning.

 “Digitization is the process of converting information into a digital format, in which the information is organized into bits”